mbirali/angular-starter/CONTRIBUTING.md

 ## Pull Request Conventions

 We use Conventional Commits.
-When opening a pull request, please be sure that either the pull request title, or each commit in the pull request, has one of the following prefixes:
+When opening a pull request, please be sure that each commit in the pull request, has one of the following prefixes:

 - `feat`: For when introducing a new feature.
 The result will be a new semver minor version of the package when it is next published.
 - `fix`: For bug fixes.
 The result will be a new semver patch version of the package when it is next published.